List of The League of Gentlemen characters: Hilary Briss

 Briss, played by Gatiss, is a butcher and proprietor of Hilary Briss and Son, Royston Vasey's local butchers.
 His wares include a secret "special stuff"; a mysterious and highly addictive ingredient which, it is implied, is both illegal and hideously immoral.
 Many authority figures are "in" on Briss' activities, including Police Inspector Cox, Magistrate Maurice Evans (Pemberton) and Councillor Samuel Chignell (Shearsmith), all of whom become hopelessly addicted.

 Though Briss only sells his "special stuff" to a select group of gentlemen customers, in Series 2 addiction to the "special stuff" leads to a haemorrhagic epidemic, marked by chronic nosebleeds.
-This results in the death of many local residents, including the Mayor.
+This results in the death of many local residents, including the mayor.
 The "special stuff" has reached a wider market through Evans' wife Eunice, who serves it at her sandwich stall.
 She has gained access to the "special stuff" through Maurice, who has managed to get his whole family addicted.
 The pure dose of "special stuff" which Briss serves was substantially less harmful, but Eunice cut the substance with her own paste, making it poisonous.

 Before he can be caught, Briss escapes to the Caribbean (where he continues selling his "special stuff", this time in burgers) leaving behind his wife, who it turns out is a brown cow.
 Eunice is arrested along with Inspector Cox, while Sam and Maurice are last seen being caught by the authorities, with nosebleeds, burning evidence of the "special stuff".
 Maurice is known to have survived as he is mentioned by Eunice in Series 3, but it is unknown if Sam has also survived.
 In Series 3 Briss's shop is seen to be boarded up, with graffiti reading 'murderer' painted across the front.
 Briss does not appear in Series 3, though a newspaper story indicates his antics have continued abroad in much the same way as before.
 In the film The League of Gentlemen's Apocalypse, he returns, clad in handcuffs, and being chased by the police across the moors.
-Whereas in the first two series, Briss is a fairly one-dimensional villain, in the film, he is fleshed out into the anti-hero of the piece, before being killed by Dr Erasmus Pea, the film's parody of occultist John Dee.
+Whereas in the first two series, Briss is a fairly one-dimensional villain, in the film, he is fleshed out into the antihero of the piece, before being killed by Dr Erasmus Pea, the film's parody of occultist John Dee.
 This may be why, despite the film being set in a "bubble", he does not appear in the 2017 specials.
 He does, however, appear in The League of Gentlemen Live Again! in 2019 as the man who "rescues" the captive "wives" from Papa Lazarou's underground mine.